-Function Description weekstart This function returns a value corresponding to a timestamp of the first millisecond of the first day of the calendar week containing date .
+Function Description week This function returns an integer representing the week number according to ISO 8601.
+The week number is calculated from the date interpretation of the expression, according to the standard number interpretation. weekday This function returns a dual value with: A day name as defined in the environment variable DayNames .
+An integer between 0-6 corresponding to the nominal day of the week (0-6). weekend This function returns a value corresponding to a timestamp of the last millisecond of the last day of the calendar week containing date .
+The default output format will be the DateFormat set in the script. weekname This function returns a value showing the year and week number with an underlying numeric value corresponding to a timestamp of the first millisecond of the first day of the week containing date . weekstart This function returns a value corresponding to a timestamp of the first millisecond of the first day of the calendar week containing date .
 The default output format is the DateFormat set in the script. weekyear This function returns the year to which the week number belongs according to the environment variables.
-The week number ranges between 1 and approximately 52.
-This function returns the year to which the week number belongs according to ISO 8601.
 The week number ranges between 1 and approximately 52. year This function returns an integer representing the year when the expression is interpreted as a date according to the standard number interpretation. yearend This function returns a value corresponding to a timestamp of the last millisecond of the last day of the year containing date .
 The default output format will be the DateFormat set in the script. yearname This function returns a four-digit year as display value with an underlying numeric value corresponding to a timestamp of the first millisecond of the first day of the year containing date . yearstart This function returns a timestamp corresponding to the start of the first day of the year containing date .
 The default output format will be the DateFormat set in the script. yeartodate This function finds if the input timestamp falls within the year of the date the script was last loaded, and returns True if it does, False if it does not.

-Formatting and interpretation functions that can be used in a calculated field expression.
+Formatting and interpretation functions that can be used in a calculated field expression

 The formatting functions use the numeric value of the input expression, and convert this to a text value.
 In contrast, the interpretation functions do the opposite: they take string expressions and evaluate them as numbers, specifying the format of the resulting number.
 In both cases the output value is dual, with a text value and a numeric value.